karreemm/CodeAlpha-Task3/README.md

 ## Usage
 - Explore the landing page to learn more about the Data Science for SEO course.
 - Use the registration form to enroll in the course.
-- Customize the content and design to suit your specific needs if necessary.

 ## Demo